 Sources and interesting links:

 https://www.youtube.com/watch?v=674FSw__JuQ&t=1 — very informative interview with Danny Rowshandel from HPB, hosted by Brad Laurie.
-Highly recommend to watch.
+Highly recommended.

 https://medium.com/@pattympat/scaling-the-undeniable-role-of-hardware-d3c304af73f1 — an article explaining the importance of hardware for scaling different industries